Minnesota Secretary Of State - Vote early in person

 Vote early in person

-You can vote early with an absentee ballot at your local elections office.
-Some cities and towns also offer in-person absentee voting.
-If you are not registered, you can do so in person if you show proof of residence.
+You can vote before the election with an absentee ballot at your local elections office.
+If you are not registered, you can do that when you vote if you show proof of residence.

 Locations